-2017 – the year of the Advent Calendars.
-Everywhere you go we seem to be counting down to Christmas.
-With all sorts of goodies.
-Good news for free from though as there are quite a few options!
+The advent calendar obsession is still with us.
+There are advent calendars everywhere the last few years, I giggled to myself as I walked past an advent calendar for dogs in the pet shop last week!
+It is good news for free from though as there are quite a few options!
+Everything from free from chocolate to makeup and candles!
 There is a better than ever selection around the place and the usual suspects are available more widely.
-Here is a round up of free from Advent Calendars .
+Here is a round up of free from Advent Calendars.

 Moo Free have their advent calendars again this year, they are dairy free, gluten free, wheat free, lactose free, vegetarian and vegan.
-The Moo free calendars are available in Dunnes Stores, Supervalu and Aldi and lots of independent health food shops in Ireland and in the UK you will find in Aldi, Sainsburys, Waitrose, Asda, Holland and Barrett and lots of independent shops.
+The Moo free calendars are available in Dunnes Stores and Supervalu and lots of independent health food shops in Ireland and in the UK you will find in Aldi, Sainsburys, Waitrose, Asda, Holland and Barrett and lots of independent shops.

 Plamil also do a dairy free advent calendar.
 These are also nut free and gluten free.
 This is available in health stores.